forax/lazylr/README.md

 ```

 Emits Java source containing a static method `createGrammar()` that reconstructs
-the grammar programmatically, useful for embedding a grammar without the DSL at runtime.
+the grammar programmatically, useful for embedding a grammar in a non-textual form.